cc-rock/currency_example/README.md

 TO DO:

-- api call and json
-- presenter impl
-- ui and adapters
-- package structure
+- compare view
 - unit tests
 - espresso

-- check api success
--proguard (retrofit + moshi)
 - rotation and such

+BUGS:
+- up button not working
+- button state on "back"